Gowtham0404/JD-project/README.md

 importing required modules
 import the pip instal

-#pip instal docx2txt (Docx to text convert the used the docx2txt library)
-#pip instal PyPDF2 (pdf to text convert the used the pyPDF2 library)
-#pip instal io (manage the file-related input and output)
-#pip instal codecs (encode and decode)
-#pip instal os (If you just want to read or write a file see open)
-#pip instal glob ( glob module is used to retrieve files/pathnames)
-#ipi instal win32(run it from the command window, or double-click on it)
+'''pip instal docx2txt (Docx to text convert the used the docx2txt library) pip instal PyPDF2 (pdf to text convert the used the pyPDF2 library) pip instal io (manage the file-related input and output) pip instal codecs (encode and decode) pip instal os (If you just want to read or write a file see open) pip instal glob ( glob module is used to retrieve files/pathnames) pip instal win32(run it from the command window, or double-click on it)'''

 #convert docx to txt